sailathatammana/TodoList/README.md

 It is a simple console based Java program to create and maintain personal task list.

 ## A brief overview of Application ##
-This application is a command-line interface.
-User will be displayed with several options to select from the menu.
-User can choose what they want to do for eg. Add a new task, see all the tasks, edit an existing task, remove a task.
+The TodoList application uses a command-line interface.
+User will be displayed with several options to select from the command-line.
+User is free to choose from the range of options displayed.
+For eg. Add a new task, see all the tasks, edit an existing task, remove a task.

-### Features of Application ###
+## Features of Application ##

+### Task Model ###
+    1. Title
+    2. Due Date
+    3. Project Name
+    4. Status

+### Tasks are sorted by ###
+    1. Date
+    2. Project Name

+#### Following actions can be done ###
+    1. Add tasks
+    2. Edit tasks
+    3. Mark tasks as done
+    4. Remove tasks

+##### Read and write tasks from and into a data file #####